christiespeich/Mooberry-Book-Manager/README.txt

 * Improved: Reordered metaboxes on Book Edit page
 * Improved: Added filter to move Yoast SEO metabox lower on the Edit Book page
 * Improved: Formats & Editions box defaults to closed on Book Edit page.
 Entering all this info looks intimidating and probably 95% of authors don't want/need this info on the website anyway.
-* Improved: Added move up/down buttons on repeated fields on Edit Book page (reviews, retailer links, download links, and editions)
+* Improved: Added up/down buttons on repeated fields on Edit Book page to allow re-ordering (reviews, retailer links, download links, and editions)

 = 2.4.2 =
 * Fixed: Switched from site_url to home_url to create series grid link on book page (caused a problem when Wordpress is installed in a different directory than web URL)